 Eliminating environmental regulations will, however, leave the coal workers McConnell claims to champion with toxic groundwater and air clogged with carcinogenic particulates — these same communities already face disturbingly high rates of asthma, heart disease, multiple organ disease, cancer, and other illnesses, not to mention few prospects for long-term economic growth.
 Why insist on paying so much attention to propping up polluting industries in the short-term, rather than helping communities adapt and build resiliency for the long run?
 Doesn’t Appalachia, and every other region and community now subject to the boom-and-bust cycles of extractive industries, deserve a future after coal, or natural gas, or oil?

-Anyone who tries to argue that communities can live with the environmental consequences of unregulated industry should be laughed out of the room.
+Anyone who tries to argue that communities can live with the environmental consequences of unregulated industry has never visited a town impacted directly by unregulated industry.
 The E.P.A. wasn’t created out of the blue; its existence is the direct result of public outcry after decades of unchecked industrial waste and pollution left rivers ablaze, the Northeast withering from acid rain, the majority of U.S. waterways and coastal waters unsafe for swimming or fishing, and major cities across the country choked with smog.
 The proven health impacts of regulated mining, drilling, and fuel-processing plants should be enough to remind us that we simply cannot live with toxic air and polluted water.
 So when the industries have had their way, someone has to clean up the mess, unless we’re prepared to abandon large swaths of the country.
 We can either charge the responsible industries up front and reduce the costs to both the economy and to society as whole in the long run, or pass both the bill and the compounded consequences of years of unchecked environmental degradation to the taxpayers a decade or two down the road.

 The second often-ignored issue in this debate is the economic value added by environmental regulations.
-In a report for the Earth Institute at Columbia University, Dong Guo, Satyajit Bose, and Kristina Alnes write:
+In a report for the Earth Institute, Columbia University researchers Dong Guo, Satyajit Bose, and Kristina Alnes write:

 …poor air quality is known to lead to higher rates of sickness, and sick days, in a population…In addition, the pollution control sector often generates higher quality service jobs that can be more numerous than the jobs eliminated in extractive and manufacturing sectors.